zinchenkoartem/coding-challenge-backend/README.md

 You don't have to host your service publicly, but feel free to do that.
 Please include a description in the README.md how to run the project locally and provide us a well done description for the API.

+The final delivery must be running with Docker.

 ## Instructions

 - Fork this repo